pradeephubgit/appsignal-docs/source/application/tagging.html.md

 ## Tags

 Using tags you can easily add more information to errors and performance issues tracked by AppSignal.
-Maybe while debugging an issue you want to know which user faced the problem, you can pass in the the user id or maybe to easily access the user data you can pass in the url of your admin panel which will take you directly to the customer page.
+Maybe while debugging an issue you want to know which user faced the problem, you can pass in the user id or maybe to easily access the user data you can pass in the url of your admin panel (using link templates) which will take you directly to the customer page.

 ### Link templates